sanderjoon/cotton-eye-pomodoro/README.md

 ## Features

 - Pomodoro timer with customizable work and break intervals
-- Motivational quotes played during breaks
 - "Cotton Eye Joe" plays if you get distracted
-- Audio notifications for session changes
+- Beeping audio notifications for session changes

 ## Requirements